 Vlocity Build Tool: a local compilation for faster development

 There are many objects created in Salesforce Industries (Vlocity).
 Things like OmniScripts, DataRaptors, products or even FlexCards.
 These are usually created by an OmniStudio administrator and developer or by a CPQ Industries developer.
-Usually, administrators or developers work in a developer organization, a sandbox organization or even a scratch organization.
-However, the work they do needs to be transferred to different environments, such as a test environment and eventually a production environment, so that users can benefit from the creations we developers and administrators have made.

 Context